medialab/xan/docs/cookbook/dataviz.md

 ## `xan flatten` for close reading

 `xan flatten` is a command that lets you read full row data more comfortably than `xan view` by "flattening" the representation.
-That is to say we will let each column take at least a line so the full content of their cells can be read:
+That is to say we will let each column take at least one line so the full content of their cells can be read:

 ```
 xan flatten series.csv